vmware-tanzu/velero/docs/build-from-source.md

 make local
 ```

-The latter will place the compiled binary under `$PWD/_output/bin/$GOOS/$GOARCH`, and will splice version and git commit information in so that `velero version` displays proper output.
+The latter will place the compiled binary under `$PWD/_output/bin/$GOOS/$GOARCH`, and will splice version and git commit information in so that `velero version` displays proper output. `velero install` will also use the version information to determine which tagged image to deploy.

 To build the `velero` binary targeting `linux/amd64` within a build container on your local machine, run:
 ```bash